OpenCTI-Platform/docs/docs/administration/request-access.md

 ## Disabling request access feature

+If you have attempted to use the functionality but need to remove it due to policy:

+- In entity setting, delete all status in "Specific Workflow for Request Access" section.
+- You can alternatively remove the group in `Validator membership`.

-In entity setting, delete all status in "Specific Workflow for Request Access" section and the button will not appear in the error message `Restricted entity already exists`
+This will restore the default behavior, and the button will not appear in the error message `Restricted entity already exists`.

 ![Example of request access workflow disabled](assets/request-access/specific-workflow.png)